KTH/devops-course/contributions/executable-tutorial/arberl-mateusma/README.md

 ## Description

-We will give a brief overview of the Nixpkgs syntax as well as its benefits while teaching how to apply to real world scenarios.
+We will give a brief overview of the Nixpkgs syntax as well as its benefits while teaching how to apply it to real world scenarios.
 We will also provide a guide on how to change your environments to test your code locally before committing it to your repo.

 **Relevance**

 It is very important to test your code before you submit it, even if there are CI actions in place.
-As a team start to grow, different developers with different machines with different environment states.
-It is therefore essential to assure that even if machines have different configurations the result of testing should is the same.
+As a team starts to grow, different developers with different machines with different environment states.
+It is therefore essential to ensure that even if machines have different configurations the result of testing should be the same.